GeoStat-Framework/GSTools/docs/source/index.rst

 Note, that the ``--no-binary=gstools-cython`` option forces pip to not use a wheel for the GSTools-Cython backend.

-For the development version, you can do almost the same:
+For the development version, you can do almost the same.
+Using pip:

 .. code-block:: none